Uranus: Orbit and rotation

 Uranus orbits the Sun once every 84 years.
-In 2033, the planet will have made its third complete orbit around the Sun since being discovered in 1781.
-The planet has returned to the point of its discovery northeast of Zeta Tauri twice since then, on 25 March 1865 and 29 March 1949.
-Uranus will return to this location again on 3 April 2033.
+As viewed against the background of stars, since being discovered in 1781, the planet has returned to the point of its discovery northeast of the binary star Zeta Tauri twice—in March 1865 and March 1949—and will return to this location again in April 2033.

+Because the period is very close to 84 years, its apparent position in the stars is very close to what it was exactly 84 years earlier (see graph).
+The retrograde motion of Uranus brings it back each year to approximately the most easterly position it had the previous year.

 Its average distance from the Sun is roughly 20 AU.
 The difference between its minimum and maximum distance from the Sun is 1.8 AU, larger than that of any other planet, though not as large as that of dwarf planet Pluto.
-The intensity of sunlight varies inversely with the square of distance, and so on Uranus (at about 20 times the distance from the Sun compared to Earth) it is about 1/400 the intensity of light on Earth.
+The intensity of sunlight varies inversely with the square of the distance—on Uranus (at about 20 times the distance from the Sun compared to Earth), it is about 1/400 the intensity of light on Earth.

 The orbital elements of Uranus were first calculated in 1783 by Pierre-Simon Laplace.
-With time, discrepancies began to appear between the predicted and observed orbits, and in 1841, John Couch Adams first proposed that the differences might be due to the gravitational tug of an unseen planet.
+With time, discrepancies began to appear between predicted and observed orbits, and in 1841, John Couch Adams first proposed that the differences might be due to the gravitational tug of an unseen planet.
 In 1845, Urbain Le Verrier began his own independent research into Uranus's orbit.
 On 23 September 1846, Johann Gottfried Galle located a new planet, later named Neptune, at nearly the position predicted by Le Verrier.

-The rotational period of the interior of Uranus is 17 hours, 14 minutes.
-As on all the giant planets, its upper atmosphere experiences strong winds in the direction of rotation.
+The rotational period of the interior of Uranus is 17 hours, 14 minutes, and 52 seconds which was determined by tracking the rotational motion of Uranus's aurorae.
+As on all giant planets, its upper atmosphere experiences strong winds in the direction of rotation.
 At some latitudes, such as about 60 degrees south, visible features of the atmosphere move much faster, making a full rotation in as little as 14 hours.